projen/projen/API.md

 [Task](#projen-task)|A task that can be performed on the project.
 [TaskRuntime](#projen-taskruntime)|The runtime component of the tasks engine.
 [Tasks](#projen-tasks)|Defines project tasks.
+[Testing](#projen-testing)|A Testing static class with a .synth helper for getting a snapshots of construct outputs.
+Useful for snapshot testing with Jest.
 [TextFile](#projen-textfile)|A text file.
 [TomlFile](#projen-tomlfile)|Represents a TOML file.
 [Version](#projen-version)|*No description*